 The introduction to clinical anesthesia is a unique experience for residents.
-In order to "get up to speed" quickly, an intense orientation period is useful.
-Described as “BootCamp”, this 8 week clinical and academic period offers the resident the information and clinical experience to transition from direct to indirect supervision for basic anesthetic care.
-Attached, please find the “BootCamp” description, goals, checklist and didactic lectures.
+In order to "get up to speed" quickly, an intensive academic and clinical orientation is beneficial.
+Described as “BootCamp”, this 8-week period offers residents the information and experience necessary to transition from direct to indirect supervision for basic anesthetic care.
+During Bootcamp, there will be daily protected lecture time, used to introduce foundational competencies and topics in general anesthesia.
+Attached, please find the “BootCamp” description, goals, checklist, and didactic lectures.

 The Basic Examination is taken in July of the CA2 year.